DaisyBrumit/lognorm_v_coda/README.md

 ## yerkeTest.R
 This R script contains basic code for implementing alr, clr, ilr, and our lognorm transformation

-Running this script with provided data is slwo because R loads directly to memory.
+Running this script with provided data is slow because R loads directly to memory.

 **Input**